kushagraDixit/TactiXpert/README.md

 ### Step 2: Set up the Front-End

-Navigate to the frontend directory and install the required dependencies:
+Open a new Terminal and Navigate to the directory and install the required dependencies:

 ```bash
 cd ../front-end/chat-interface